Praveenms13/Brute-Force-Login/README.md

 ### 1. Brute Force Login using POST with username

-#### Here admin is the username, word1.txt contains all the common passwords (Passwords only)

 ```
 brute -w word1.txt -u admin -t "https://forms.praveenms.site/login.php" -m POST
 ```

 ### 2. Brute Force Login using POST without username

-#### By the below syntax you can run the brute force attack without usernames as it takes all the common username and password from the file named word2.txt

 ```
 brute -w word2.txt -t "https://forms.praveenms.site/login.php" -m POST